 What kind of reactions do you get from people who saw the game?

-Usually, “I want more,” which tells us that there is a high expectation for the game.
+Usually, “I want more,” tells us that there is a high expectation for the game.
 Sometimes it would be criticism, constructive criticism mostly, and we are doing all we can to listen to our growing community.
 For example, expanding the game from action co-op also to include an expansive universe and characters.

 It is not common to develop a PC game in Israel.
 What sort of reactions do you get when you tell people that you develop games?

 A: I mean… There are other roles in the gaming industry other than programming.